graphql/graphql-spec/spec/Section 3 -- Type System.md

 only be used as input types.
 Object, Interface, and Union types can only be used as output types.
 Lists and Non-Null types may be used as input types or output types depending on how the wrapped type may be used.
-Tagged types may be used as input types or output types depending on how the types of their fields may be used.
+Tagged types may be used as input types or output types depending on how the types of their members may be used.

 IsInputType(type) :